 Does SEO Make You Sick?

-A recent survey has yielded shocking results: one in ten Americans considers HTML to be a sexually transmitted disease.
+one in ten Americans considered HTML to be a sexually transmitted disease.

 - Safe Energy Optimisation – 41%